Meet Our Founder

 Maria L. Kim

 After graduating from NYU with a Bachelor’s degree in Broadcast Journalism, I spent years in the television industry.
 Writing script after script, I found it very unfulfilling and never felt appreciated.
-At the time, I actually felt that being Korean-American was a disadvantage.
-Since my broadcasting experience was not what I was hoping for, I decided to go back to school and earned my Master’s degree in Early Childhood Education.
+After volunteering at my church to teach Sunday School for the preschool class, I realized that I enjoyed teaching young children and found it very fulfilling.
+Therefore, I decided to go back to school and earned my Master’s degree in Early Childhood Education.
 I became certified to teach preschool through 8th grade and worked in the public and private sectors.
-Having been fascinated with language acquisition and development, I decided to get two more certifications in ESL and Bilingual/Bicultural Education.
+Having been fascinated with language acquisition and development, I earned two more certifications in ESL and Bilingual/Bicultural Education.
 With all these certifications and unique credentials, I was hired by the Ridgefield public school system to create and start their newly mandated Korean bilingual program.
 This was where I taught students in the ESL/Bilingual programs for 10 years.

 Please do not hesitate to reach out to me directly with any questions about our school.